-- All members of the Board are independent Directors except for Mr. Taylor. - Each of the Board's standing committees, including the Audit, Compensation, Governance and Nominating Committees, are comprised of and chaired solely by non-employee Directors who meet the independence requirements under the NYSE listing standards and other governing laws and regulations.
+- All members of the Board are independent Directors except for Mr. Taylor. - The establishment of the Lead Director position, described below, which assumes the role of ensuring fair, open and independent discussions and decisions amongst the Board.
+John W. Chisholm currently serves as Lead Director. - Each of the Board's standing committees, including the Audit, Compensation, ESG and Nominating Committees, are comprised of and chaired solely by non-employee Directors who meet the independence requirements under the NYSE listing standards and other governing laws and regulations.
 As noted above, these committees meet frequently. - Review and determination of Mr. Taylor's compensation and performance remains within the purview of the Compensation Committee. - The independent Directors continue to meet in executive sessions without management present to discuss the effectiveness of the company's management, the quality of the Board meetings and any other issues and concerns.